The thinking behind the writing.

 Surge Energy Inc.

 Built the company's data lake and BI practice from the ground up — architecture, vendor selection, data governance, and delivery.
 The work put capital deployment, production performance, and operational KPIs into a single system that executives use to make real-time decisions.
-Turned scattered spreadsheets and tribal knowledge into something measurable and shared.

 Surge Energy Inc.